heiemooa/emooa/packages/logger/README.md

 file appender, with configurable log rolling based on file size or date, [Read More.](https://www.npmjs.com/package/streamroller)

-- filename <string>
+- filename <string> - defaults to logs/emooa-logger.log.
 - maxSize <integer> - defaults to 0 - the size in bytes to trigger a rollover.
 If not specified or 0, then no log rolling will happen.
-- numBackups <integer> - defaults to 1 - the number of old files to keep (excluding the hot file)
+- numBackups <integer> - defaults to 1 - the number of old files to keep (excluding the hot file).
-- options <Object>
+- options
-  - encoding <string> - defaults to 'utf8'
+  - encoding <string> - defaults to 'utf8'.
-  - mode <integer> - defaults to 0o600 (see node.js file modes)
+  - mode <integer> - defaults to 0o600 (see node.js file modes).
-  - flags <string> - defaults to 'a' (see node.js file flags)
+  - flags <string> - defaults to 'a' (see node.js file flags).
-  - compress <boolean> - defaults to false - compress the backup files using gzip (backup files will have .gz extension)
+  - compress <boolean> - defaults to false - compress the backup files using gzip (backup files will have .gz extension).
   - keepFileExt <boolean> - defaults to false - preserve the file extension when rotating log files (file.log becomes file.1.log instead of file.log.1).
-  - fileNameSep <string> - defaults to '.' - the filename separator when rolling. e.g.: abc.log.1 or abc.1.log (keepFileExt)
+  - fileNameSep <string> - defaults to '.' - the filename separator when rolling. e.g.: abc.log.1 or abc.1.log (keepFileExt).

 ## License

 MIT Licensed
 Copyright (c) 2023 Emooa

 <!-- ## FAQ -->